inplayer-org/docs/docs/jssdk.md

 ## Real-time Notifications

-Once the customer is authenticated on our system, our SDK enables you to subscribe to listening to notifications via web-sockets.
+Once the customer is authenticated on our system, our SDK enables you to subscribe to listening to notifications via WebSockets.
 For a complete overview of our notification types, you can refer to this [page](https://developers.inplayer.com/docs/notifications/).

 ## How to Subscribe